charlieegan3/personal-website/source/links/index.html.markdown

 ## 2017

+[Git Standup](https://github.com/kamranahmedse/git-standup) - It's often helped to remind yourself of what you were doing yesterday before standup.
+This is a simple git extension that prints out each commit from the day before; it can also jump back a number of days with `git standup -d 3` for checking on a Monday morning.

+[Stackoverflow Developer Survey](https://stackoverflow.com/insights/survey/2017) - Thought it was worth posting this; some interesting bits in there (Rust and Smalltalk as 'most loved'; developers using Windows - even if there's likely to be something of a .Net skew)

 [Cargo Check](https://github.com/rust-lang/cargo/blob/d8159308bde4f3a3ad20a67fb80a6956a64d91d2/src/bin/check.rs#L9) - Rust 1.16 was [announced yesterday](https://blog.rust-lang.org/2017/03/16/Rust-1.16.html) with various interesting changes. `cargo check` is a tool to validate the correctness of a program is now built into Cargo; Rust's build system and package manager.
 Cargo check is interesting as it saves time by not building the program's binary.
 Coupled with Rust's compiler messages I thought this sounded pretty useful.

 [Scrimba](https://scrimba.com) - I spent a few innovation days playing with various container-based continuous deployment tools last year.
 I played with both [Wercker](http://www.wercker.com) and [Distelli](https://www.distelli.com) but found both had their quirks when deploying to a GCE cluster.
 I've yet to play with GCCB but hopefully better ease of use will come from the closer integration.